caiks/WBOT02/README.md

 actor	status: finished
 16:09:35: C:\caiks\build-WBOT02-Desktop_Qt_6_2_4_MSVC2019_64bit-Release\WBOT02.exe exited with code 0
 ```
-Now let us *model* from first two hours of the Fireman Sam videos.
-In *model* 1 we will run with the same four scales at the centre at a rate of 25 FPS -
+Now let us consider *models* created from first two hours of the Fireman Sam videos.
+In *model* 1 we will run with the same four scales centered at the same fixed point `(0.5,0.5)`, and grabbed at a rate of 25 FPS.
+This is the definition of [`model001.json`](https://github.com/caiks/WBOT02_ws/blob/main/model001.json) -

-model001.json -
 ```
 {
 	"model" : "model001",